cantalupo555/vocab-smart-card/CONVENTIONS.md

 -   **Comments:** Comment the code clearly and concisely, explaining the purpose of complex code blocks.
 -   **Imports:** Organize imports alphabetically and separate imports from external libraries from internal imports.
 -   **Typing:** Use strong typing whenever possible, especially in TypeScript.
+-   **Branch Naming:** Use descriptive branch names that indicate the scope and purpose of the change.
+For projects with distinct frontend and backend components, prefix branches with `frontend/` or `backend/` to clearly delineate the area of work.
+    -   Examples: `frontend/feature/user-profile`, `backend/bugfix/auth-error`, `docs/update-readme`.
+    -   Use full prefixes for clarity, such as `frontend/` or `backend/` for projects with distinct frontend and backend components, ensuring they are documented and understood by the team.
+    -   **Additional Prefixes**: To further categorize branches, consider using the following prefixes:
+        -   `docs/*`: For changes related to documentation (e.g., `docs/update-conventions`).
+        -   `refactor/*`: For code refactoring that doesn't change functionality (e.g., `refactor/improve-auth-middleware`).
+        -   `chore/*`: For maintenance tasks like dependency updates or configuration changes (e.g., `chore/update-dependencies`).
+        -   `test/*`: For adding or improving tests (e.g., `test/add-user-auth-tests`).

 ## Frontend (React/TypeScript)